redhat-gpe/workshops/provisioner/README.md

 # name prefix for all the VMs
 ec2_name_prefix: TESTWORKSHOP

-# creates student_total of workbenches for the workshop
+# creates student_total|int of workbenches for the workshop
 student_total: 2

 # Set the right workshop type, like network, rhel or f5 (see above)